 Self-control methods are used to prevent or decrease the intensity of the seizure once it arrives.
 There are several techniques, all of which require good concentration and focus.

 - literally telling the seizure “no”

-Another method involves biofeedback.
+Another approach involves biofeedback.
 Like self-control measures, the purpose of the process is to take control of your brain activity.

-The exact way acupuncture helps is not understood, but the ancient Chinese practice is used to help chronic pain and other medical issues.
-By placing fine needles in specific parts of the body, practitioners help the body heal itself.
+The exact way acupuncture helps isn’t understood, but the ancient Chinese practice is used to help ease chronic pain and other medical issues.
+It’s thought that by placing fine needles in specific parts of the body, practitioners help the body heal itself.

-The practice sounds good in theory, there is no scientific evidence to prove acupuncture as an effective epilepsy treatment.
+The practice sounds good in theory.
+But there isn’t scientific evidence to prove that acupuncture is an effective epilepsy treatment.

-Despite their potential, natural treatments still pose risks.
+Despite their potential, natural treatments still pose significant risks.
 This is especially the case with herbs and vitamins, as they can interact with some medications.